Meet EquiLabs

 collective research

-we work with youth most affected by digital systems to document lived experiences of AI, platforms, and data extraction. our research turns frustration, harm, and hope into intersectional evidence that can’t be ignored.
+we work with those most affected by digital systems to document lived experiences of AI, platforms, and data extraction. our research turns frustration, harm, and hope into intersectional evidence that can’t be ignored.

 movement-building